-How do we know if women are folate deficient?
+How do we know if the folate levels in a population are below optimal to prevent NTDs?

 The most accurate way to assess folate status is through a laboratory blood test known as the red blood cell (RBC) microbiological assay (MBA).5 The MBA is recommended by the WHO as the most accurate and reliable laboratory method to assess folate status.
 The majority of NTDs are caused when folate levels in the population of WRA are below what is known as the optimal level^{IV} for NTD prevention during the first weeks of gestation.6 However, this method is not currently applied consistently in many laboratories, making it difficult to compare results across, and even within, countries.
 As a result, there is no clear picture of the global burden of folate deficiency and tracking progress of NTD prevention efforts is challenging.